$0.00

 7. Go hiking

 There are more than 15 hiking trails to explore near Bigfork.
-Some are near town, while others lie outside of town in the multiple state parks, bays, coves, and other landscapes around Flathead Lake and the Flathead National Forest.
+Some are near town, while others are in the state parks, bays, coves, and other areas around Flathead Lake and in the Flathead National Forest.

 Two popular trails are the Swan River Trail and Mount Aeneas Summit Trail:

-- Swan River Trail is a relatively easy in-and-out 4 mi (7 km) trail that takes about 1 hr and 17 minutes to complete.
-It makes for a pleasant stroll along the river.
-Swan River Trail is popular trail among hikers and birders, but it’s still possible you’ll find some peace and quiet here.
+• Swan River Trail.
+This is an easy in-and-out 4 mi (7 km) trail along the river that takes about 1 hr and 17 minutes to complete.
+The Swan River Trail is popular among hikers and birders.

-- Mount Aeneas Summit Trail is an advanced in-and-out 6 mi (10 km ) trail that takes you across wooded hillsides and past mountain lakes to the summit of Mount Aeneas in the Jewel Basin.
+• Mount Aeneas Summit Trail.
+This is an advanced in-and-out 6 mi (10 km ) trail that takes you across wooded hillsides and past mountain lakes to the summit of Mount Aeneas in the Jewel Basin.

 8. Visit a local cherry orchard

-The Flathead Lake area is well-known around Montana for its cherries.
-Consider visiting a local cherry orchard, where you can stroll through the rows of cherry trees, taking in the colors of the blossoms and picking cherries.
+Flathead Lake is well-known for its cherries.
+Consider visiting a local cherry orchard.
+Stroll through cherry tree rows, taking in the blossom colors and picking cherries.

-Bigfork Orchards, located on Montana Hwy 35, which is a 5-minute drive south of Bigfork, welcomes visitors and lets you stroll through their variety of trees and pick cherries.
-Some of the cherries are rich, dark red, while others are a rose color mixed with yellow.
+For example, Bigfork Orchards is located on Montana Hwy 35, a 5-minute drive south of Bigfork.
+This orchard lets you stroll through its trees and pick cherries.
+Some of the cherries are rich, dark red, while others are rose-colored, mixed with yellow.

 9. Birdwatching

 Bigfork is an excellent home base for birders.
-Within a 30-mile (48 km) radius of Bigfork, there are multiple excellent birding locations.
+Within a 30-mile (48 km) radius of town, you can find multiple excellent birding locations.

 West Valley Ponds

-The marshy, wetlands around West Valley Ponds between Kalispell and Whitefish hold migratory waterfowl throughout the spring, summer, and fall months, such as shorebirds, Sandhill Crane, and nesting grassland birds.
+The marshy, wetlands around West Valley Ponds between Kalispell and Whitefish hold migratory waterfowl throughout the spring, summer, and fall months.
+Birds you can see here include shorebirds, Sandhill Crane, and nesting grassland birds.

 Jewel Basin Hiking Area

-This camping and hiking area at the north end of the Swan Range features 15,349 acres (6,211 hectares) of wild, natural landscape, with 27 alpine lakes and 50 miles of hiking trails.
-The entire area lies just 15 miles (24 km) west of Bigfork, but due to the winding latter portion of the road, it takes about 45 minutes to reach there by car.
+This camping and hiking area lies at the north end of the Swan Range and features 15,349 acres (6,211 hectares) of wild, natural landscape.
+It has 27 alpine lakes and 50 miles of hiking trails.
+The entire area lies just 15 miles (24 km) west of Bigfork, but due to the winding road, it takes about 45 minutes to reach it by car.

-Here, birders can spot a variety of bird species, such as Cassin’s Finch and Olive-sided Flycatcher.
-Birders have also reported seeing 17 different species of migrating raptors here, including accipiters, from late August to mid-October.
+Here, birders can see a variety of species, such as Cassin’s Finch and Olive-sided Flycatcher.
+Birders have reported seeing 17 different species of migrating raptors here, including accipiters, from late August to mid-October.

 Other top birding locations in the area include Lower Valley, Lawrence Park, and the Owen Sowerwine Natural Area.
-From the summer fledglings to the winter finches, the migration corridor around Bigfork is the best place to enjoy nature and actually see, with your own eyes, its seasonal changing.
+The migration corridor around Bigfork is the best place to enjoy nature and see its seasonal changes.

-Last but not least, from Bigfork, Montana you can get to Glacier National Park in under an hour.
-Here you can find some of the most stunning scenery in Montana.
+You can easily reach Glacier National Park from Bigfork in under an hour.
+Glacier National Park features some of the most stunning scenery in Montana.

-As the park is subject to heavy snow, the best time to visit is during the summer, once all of the roads have opened up.
+The park is subject to heavy snow in winter.
+The best time to visit is during the summer, when all roads are clear of snow and open.

 What to do in the Evening in Bigfork, Montana

-Bigfork is a beautiful, picturesque, and artistic community.
-Many visitors enjoy strolling around the town or visiting the shores of the lake and gazing up at the stars.
+Bigfork is a beautiful town with nice streets and shops.
+Many visitors enjoy walking through the town and visiting the shores of the lake.

 2. Bigfork Summer Playhouse